teeksingh/phase-1-final-project/README.md

 ## How to use this app

-Simply click the Randomize button to generate a recipe for a random cocktail and click the save button to save it to your history of recipes that you've tried.
+Simply click the Randomize button to generate a recipe for a random cocktail recipe and click one of my 3 favorite ingredients to show pictures of drinks with them in it.

 ## Contributor's Guide